bitovi/academy/src/react-native/16-security-and-auth/security-and-auth.md

 3. The user logs in to the OAuth provider.
 4. The OAuth provider redirects the user back to the application with an authorization code.
 5. The application exchanges the authorization code for an access token.
-6. The application uses the access token to access the user's resources.
+6. The application uses the access token to access the secured resources.

 Let's break down some of the core concepts of OAuth: